vbabashov/house-prices/README.md

 ### 4. Deploy:
 - Automate pipeline
+-

-At the point, I fit the best model on the entire dataset.
+At this point, I fit the best model on the entire dataset and generate the predictions on a new dataset.

 - Deploy solution